OmniWildcard/Omni-s_World/Readme_Files/CMRC_Readme.md

 2) This will bring up a prompt asking if you wish to edit the records.
 Simply click the button that says <ins>*Yes I'm absolutely sure*</ins> (see image below).
 ![Confirmation that you want to make edits](https://github.com/user-attachments/assets/418e13db-b0a6-4da8-aafd-c5ef80fc3d9e)

 3) This will then bring up an interface where you can select the kind of module you want to copy the override into.
-Select the option seen in the image below and click **OK**.
+Select the option seen in the image below and click **OK** (see image below).
 ![Choose to create an ESPFE file](https://github.com/user-attachments/assets/88e34d45-ecc5-4436-ba55-56589308bd49)

 4) Then name the file <ins>*Katla's Farm Windmill Fix*</ins> and click the **OK** button to proceed (see image below).